-In LEA schools the Education Reform Act Section 7 requires collective worship to be wholly or mainly of a broadly Christian character, that is, it reflects the broad traditions of Christian belief.
+In line with the 1988 Education Reform Act, which states that collective worship should be wholly or mainly of a broadly Christian character, that is, it reflects the broad traditions of Christian belief.
 Christians share many beliefs and practices, attitudes and customs with those of other faiths and those of none.
 It is these broad traditions of belief which underline collective worship at Whimple Primary School.